Arts & Sciences Biochemistry (CAS)

 Courses taken Pass/No Pass will not count toward the major or minor.

-Permission to enroll will be granted upon review of the proposed internship by the supervising UNL faculty.
+Permission to enroll will be granted upon review of the proposed internship request by the instructor.

 Description: Provides an opportunity for a practical experience and career exploration/development in a selected business, industry, agency or educational institution.
-Activities must include a significant biochemistry and/or computational/systems biology component.
+Activities must include a significant biochemistry, computational/systems biology, or biochemistry career related focus.

 Credit Hours: | 0 |